Harriet Dart vs. Veronika Kudermetova: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

 Harriet Dart vs. Veronika Kudermetova Trends and Insights

-- Dart is looking to maintain momentum after a 6-0, 6-4 victory over Oksana Kalashnikova in Saturday's qualifying round.
+- Dart is coming off a 6-0, 6-4 win over Oksana Kalashnikova in Saturday's qualifying round.

-- In her most recent match in the Round of 16 of the Abierto Guadalajara, Kudermetova lost 2-6, 1-6 against Victoria Azarenka.
+- In her last match on September 20, 2023, Kudermetova was defeated 2-6, 1-6 against Victoria Azarenka in the Round of 16 of the Abierto Guadalajara.

-- In her 37 matches over the past year across all court surfaces, Dart has played an average of 22.5 games.
+- Dart has played 37 matches over the past year across all court surfaces, and 22.5 games per match.

-- On hard courts, Dart has played 23 matches over the past year, totaling 21.9 games per match while winning 50.8% of games.
+- Through 23 matches over the past year on hard courts, Dart has played 21.9 games per match and won 50.8% of them.

-- In the past 12 months, Kudermetova has played 53 total matches (across all court surfaces), winning 51.3% of the games.
-She averages 21.0 games per match and 9.6 games per set.
+- In her 53 matches in the past 12 months across all court types, Kudermetova is averaging 21.0 games per match and winning 51.3% of those games.

-- Kudermetova is averaging 20.4 games per match and 9.4 games per set through 30 matches on hard courts in the past 12 months.
+- Kudermetova has averaged 20.4 games per match and 9.4 games per set through 30 matches on hard courts in the past 12 months, winning 50.1% of those games.

-- On September 29, 2021, Dart and Kudermetova played in the Chicago Fall Tennis Classic Round of 32.
-Kudermetova took home the win 6-3, 6-4.
+- Dart and Kudermetova have met one time dating back to 2015, in the Chicago Fall Tennis Classic Round of 32.
+Kudermetova claimed victory in that matchup 6-3, 6-4.

-- In two head-to-head sets between Kudermetova and Dart, Kudermetova has yet to lose any of them.
+- In two sets between Kudermetova and Dart, Kudermetova has yet to lose one.

-- Kudermetova has the upper hand in 19 total games against Dart, capturing 12 of them.
+- Kudermetova and Dart have competed in 19 total games, and Kudermetova has won more often, capturing 12 of them.

-- Kudermetova and Dart have matched up one time, and they have averaged 19 games and two sets per match.
+- In one match between Dart and Kudermetova, they have played 19.0 games and 2.0 sets per match on average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.